 Where can I get more information on TRA97 or the Education Tax Credits?

 The IRS website is very helpful.
-As stated on your hard copy of the 1098-T, for more information, see IRS publication 970, Tax Benefits for Education and IRS Form 8863, Education Credits at http://www.irs.gov website.
+For more information, see IRS publication 970, Tax Benefits for Education and IRS Form 8863, Education Credits at http://www.irs.gov website.
 Also see the instructions on the Form 1040 or 1040A.